 Each of the gibbons living at IPPL’s Headquarters Sanctuary deserves a happy life.
 Many of our residents have come to IPPL after years in research labs, at sub-standard zoos, or as pets.
 By adopting an IPPL gibbon, you help to ensure that your chosen animal (and all the IPPL gibbons) will continue to get the best care possible: enjoying peaceful surroundings in sunny South Carolina, living in spacious enclosures, and eating a varied diet of fresh, natural foods.
-For a donation of $25 per month for at least six months, you will receive:

 Here are the IPPL gibbons currently available for adoption:

 Shanti, whose name means “Peace” in Sanskrit, was born on 7 February 1978 at the Laboratory for Experimental Medicine and Surgery in Primates (LEMSIP) in New York.

 Tong travelled the farthest to get to IPPL—all the way from Thailand!
 She is a yellow-cheeked crested gibbon who was wild-born in her native Vietnam around 1970.